The ABC's of Kindergarten

 Missed Work- Kindergarten is a year of exploration and discovery.
 We do a lot of activities that are hands-on rather than multiple worksheets.
 Therefore, when your child misses school it will be difficult to send home make-up work.

-Music- We will have Music with Mrs. Wheeler twice per week.
+Music- We will have Music with Mrs. Marshall.
 Ask your child what new songs they have learned.

 Names- Make sure your child’s name is on EVERYTHING that they bring to school!